-- You ask us to make an exception, including: - o Asking us to cover a Part D drug that is not on the plan's List of Covered Drugs - Asking us to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get) - Asking to pay a lower cost-sharing amount for a covered drug on a higher costsharing tier - You ask us whether a drug is covered for you and whether you satisfy any applicable coverage rules.
-(For example, when your drug is on the plan's List of Covered Drugs but we require you to get approval from us before we will cover it for you.) - You ask us to pay for a prescription drug you already bought.
+- You ask us to make an exception, including: - Asking us to cover a Part D drug that is not on the plan's Drug List - Asking us to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get) - Asking to pay a lower cost-sharing amount for a covered drug on a higher costsharing tier - You ask us if a drug is covered for you and whether or not you satisfy any applicable coverage rules.
+(For example, when your drug is on the plan's Drug List but we require you to get approval from us before we will cover it for you.) - You ask us to pay for a prescription drug you already bought.
 This is a request for a coverage decision about payment.

 If you disagree with a coverage decision we have made, you can appeal our decision.

-This section tells you both how to ask for coverage decisions and how to request an appeal.
-Use this chart below to help you determine which part has information for your situation:
+This section explains both how to ask for coverage decisions and how to request an appeal.
+Use the following chart to help you determine which part has information for your situation.